 "Yes, shut up," Alex added.
 "You're dead!
 Now, hand over your commander's insignia."

 "I'll not; this isn't fair.
 You didn't play by the rules."

-"Your hypocrisy is breathtaking," said Alex, as he threw the cadet to the floor and seized the commander's insignia, which gave him absolute authority over all military personnel on the Valiant.
+"Your lack of self-awareness is breathtaking," said Alex, as he threw Scott to the floor and seized the commander's insignia, which gave him absolute authority over all military personnel on the Valiant.
 It was the equivalent of a checkmate in chess.
 "Now, send up the white flag, and surrender to the Indefatigable."

 "Fine, but you do realize you're in serious trouble," countered Zouves.
 "And what the blazes are you wearing on your head?"

 "Well, Sforza, we'd better comply.
-It looks like we've been outsmarted by mechanic who seems to be bleeding profusely."
+It looks like we've been outsmarted by a mechanic."

 "You!
-Ensign!" said Commandant Campbell, pointing a palsied hand at Alex.
+Ensign!" said Campbell, pointing a palsied hand at Alex.
 "What is your name?"

-"Yes, Sir," said Alex, bowing his head, so the Commandant Campbell would not see him roll his eyes in contempt.
+"Yes, Sir," said Alex, bowing his head, so the Commandant Campbell would not see him roll his eyes.